 Firstly, Borrowing ability like ESOP is unique among qualified employee benefit plans.

-And secondly, the other Purpose Only one It’s required by law to invest primarily in the employer’s securities.
+And secondly, the other Purpose only’s a requirement by law to invest primarily in the employer’s securities.

-Suppose you are the owner (small or big) of any company or a senior employee.
+For instance, Suppose you are the owner (small or big) of any company or a senior employee.
 Then you must know about it because it benefits both the employee and the company.
-To get complete information about it, You can continue to post this post.
+So, To get complete information about it, You can continue to read this post.

 WHAT’S IN IT